JMZAM/accelerometer_data_project/CodeBook.md

 > Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: gravityMean, tBodyAccMean
 > tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean.
+> - Anguita *et al*, 2013 .
+Please view full reference in the bottom of the README.md file.

 ## Additional processing by the code in this repository